WHAT IS ACACIA GUM?

-Acacia gum is also known as Gum Arabic, Indian gum, Gum Sudani, Mesaka and Senegal gum.
+Acacia gum is known by many names, such as Gum Arabic, Indian gum, Gum Sudani, Mesaka and Senegal gum.
 It is a natural gum consisting of hardened sap taken from two species of Acacia trees namely, Acacia senegal and Acacia seyal, grown in sub-Saharan Africa, particularly Sudan.
 It is one of the oldest and most important medicinal plants used in traditional, or alternative, medicine.
 It is native to Africa, Oman Saudi Arabia, India, Pakistan, Israel, Nepal and Iran.

 Pharmacologically, Acacia Gum has been confirmed to have several therapeutic actions, such as lowering blood sugar, having antioxidant, immune-modulatory and anti-microbial properties.

 Acacia species are commonly known as ‘Babool’ in India and have long been used for the treatment of skin, sexual, stomach and tooth problems as well as to protect against hepatic, renal, and cardiac complications in diabetic and chronic renal failure patients.

 Acacia Gum has been used from ancient times as part of black ink.
 Its main constituents were soot from lamps or burnt plant material.
 Written on paper or papyrus, this ink has survived for over three thousand years.

 Gum Arabic is a key ingredient in traditional lithography and is used in printing, paint production, glue, cosmetics and various industrial applications, including viscosity control in inks and in textile industries.

 Painting and art

 Historical photography process used gum Arabic mixed with ammonium or potassium and pigment to create a colored photographic emulsion that becomes relatively insoluble in water upon exposure to ultraviolet light.
 In the final print, the acacia gum permanently binds the pigments onto the paper.